alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Input -> Output
 ```

-For this article, a function is pure enough when replacing a call with its result would not change the program’s observable behavior.
+For this article, a function is pure enough when replacing a call with its result would not change the program's observable behavior.

 ```csharp
 public static Money CalculateTotal(